|

 SWCPC 799 E1

-Collection consists of images taken for a June/July 1982 article in the Texas
+Collection consists of images taken for a June/July 1982 article in the

 Techsan, publication of the Texas Tech Ex-Student Association.
-The photographs detail
+The photographs

 Alton Ray "Jug" Little graduated from Texas Tech University in 1966.
 After

-working in Amarillo and Colorado, he returned to Lubbock in 1968, where he purchased the
+working in Amarillo and Colorado, he returned to Lubbock in 1968, where he

 Littlefield, Texas

-Photograph collection, 1904-1970
+Photograph Collection, 1904-1970

 29 copy prints, 30 copy negatives

-SWCPC 186, E1-E2
+SWCPC 186 E1-E2

-Consists of people and places in Littlefield, Texas (1904-1922; 1939;
+Consists of people and places in Littlefield, Texas (1904-1922; 1939; 1970).
+The

-1970).
-The collection also includes photographs of a windmill raising, a parade for the
+collection also includes photographs of a windmill raising, a parade for the

-district convention of the West Texas Chamber of Commerce, and a page from the 1939
+district convention of the West Texas Chamber of Commerce, and a page from the

-Littlefield yearbook.
+1939 Littlefield yearbook.

 Littlefield, Texas